ourcodingclub/ourcodingclub.github.io/_tutorials/python-intro.md

 ### 3. Scientific Python Community

 The third reason Python is so great is the community behind it.
 As mentioned before, writing code is as much a way of communicating between humans trying to solve the same scientific problems as it is telling the computer what to do.
-Python has a very friendly and active community supporting it, many of whom are found on internet resources such as forums and the popular <a href="https://stackoverflow.com" target="_blank">StackOverflow Q&A site</a>.
+Python has a very friendly and active community supporting it, many of whom are found on internet resources such as forums and the popular [StackOverflow Q&A site](https://stackoverflow.com).

 If you are stuck with a problem in Python, online resources are so plentiful that is often enough to just type "How do I do _X_ in Python", into a search engine - the first few results often will contain your answer, and often the top link is a StackOverflow question asked by someone with the same or very similar problem to you.